Nifedipine

 Sounds like 'nye-FED-i-peen'

-• Belongs to a group of medicines called calcium channel blockers
+• It belongs to a group of medicines called calcium channel blockers.

 Nifedipine is used to treat high blood pressure (hypertension) and to prevent angina (chest pain).
 It may help to increase your ability to exercise and decrease how often you get chest pain.
 It works by relaxing your blood vessels so blood can flow more easily, and in this way lowers your blood pressure.
 Nifedipine has also been used to treat Raynaud's syndrome, which is caused by poor circulation to the hands and feet.
-In New Zealand, nifedipine is available as slow release tablets, in different strengths (10 mg, 20 mg, 30 mg and 60 mg).
+In Aotearoa New Zealand, nifedipine is available as slow release tablets, in different strengths (20 mg, 30 mg and 60 mg).
+The 10mg strength is being discontinued in Aotearoa New Zealand from July 2023.

 • The dose of nifedipine will be different for different people.
 Your doctor will tell you which dose is right for you.